Power Pop Bands

 Additionally, powerpop songs often feature ringing or chiming guitars, pleasing harmonies, short or no solos – and they quite often time in at 3 1/2 minutes or less.

 Power pop music has elements of rockabilly, pop, Mersey beat, doo-wop, and bubblegum, but it only really started to jell as its own genre in the late ‘70’s.
-Still, the power pop sound is rooted in bands such as Badfinger, The Byrds, Beatles, Beach Boys, The Move and perhaps most profoundly, The Who.
+Still, the power pop sound is rooted in artists such as Badfinger, The Byrds, Beatles, Beach Boys, The Move and perhaps most profoundly, The Who.

 Early Power Pop Bands

-While there are varying opinions on the matter, many would cite Cleveland’s The Raspberries as one of the first real power pop bands of significance.
+While there are varying opinions on the matter, many would cite Cleveland’s The Raspberries as one of the first real power pop artists of significance.
 Their classic radio-friendly single, “Go All The Way”, made The Raspberries the first power pop band to get significant airplay as well as the attention of the mainstream music listener.

 Big Star – Arguably the Most Influential of All Power Pop Bands